WarningImHack3r/vite-plugin-lucide-preprocess/README.md

 [I opened an issue](https://github.com/lucide-icons/lucide/issues/2295) on the `lucide-icons` repository to discuss this.

+## Auto-updater

+As of version 1.1.0, the plugin includes an auto-updater.
+It helps support the renamed and deprecated icons by automatically updating the plugin when necessary.

+If you use a recently deprecated icon and can't make your build work, please wait for a few hours for the plugin to update itself.
+If the issue persists, please open an issue on this repository.

+More information about the auto-updater can be found in #6.

 ## Installation

 Install the plugin with your package manager of choice: